Skip to content

 Docker Compose

 To save you having to create a new compose file I have put the below compose in a premade .yml file.
-Download it and save it directly in /docker
+Download it and save it directly into your /docker folder.

 YAML